rabbitmq/rabbitmq-website/site/tutorial-three-python.md

 direct the logs to disk; and at the same time we'll be able to run another receiver and see the same logs on the screen.

-Essentially, emitted log messages are going to be broadcasted to all the receivers.
+Essentially, emitted log messages are going to be broadcast to all the receivers.

 Exchanges
 ---------